 In 2020, the Association received \$6,210 as partial settlement of its claim filed several years ago against Lehman Brothers, Inc. in Lehman's bankruptcy case.
-No such settlement monies were received in 2019.
-In 2018, \$3,704 of partial settlement monies were received, net of \$2,376 of Trustee fees and \$8,870 of Trustee legal fees.
+No such settlement monies were received in 2021 or in 2019.
 The Lehman Brothers claim was filed for losses incurred by the Association in 2008 when Lehman Brothers defaulted under a collateralized repurchase agreement held in connection with investments of monies in our 1998 Bonds Debt Service Reserve Accounts.
 Governmental accounting standards require that a gain or loss be reported as an extraordinary item if it is both unusual in nature and infrequent in occurrence.
 The monies that we received in this settlement are clearly unrelated to our ordinary and typical activity of operating of the Southern Connector, so they meet the "unusual" criteria specified by accounting literature.
 They also meet the "infrequent" criteria since (a) at the time that we filed our claim against Lehman Brothers, we had no reasonable expectation of recovery, and (b) upon each receipt of monies, the Association had no further expectation of receiving additional sums from our claim.
-Accordingly, we reported these gains as extraordinary items in our 2020 and 2018 financial statements.
+Accordingly, we reported these gains as extraordinary items in our 2020 financial statements.
 At the time this management's discussion and analysis was written, the Association did not expect to receive any additional monies under this claim.